 Scenario Manager

-Scenario Tree Scenario Actions Actions added here are only applied to this Scenario specifically.
-Run Settings:
+Scenario Tree Actions added here are only applied to this Scenario specifically.

-🖀 Home Pre-simulation
+A Home Pre-simulation

 Category1 Add new

-Scenario1 Simulation
+Scenario1 Category2 Simulation

-Category2 Scenario2
+Scenario2 Add new

-Scenarioz

 Post-simulation

 Add new

 Inspecting the log is useful to see if an action was carried out properly.
 If an Action fails (e.g. file cannot be found, no writing permission,..), the cause will be displayed in the log.